cms-sw/cmssw/Configuration/Geometry/README.md

 * O5: as O6, but with trackermaterial removed (they are in T5, T6, T7, T8)
 * O6: 2021 baseline
 * F1: 2021 baseline
+* F2: same as F1 with modified file from ZDC group

 Several detector combinations have been generated:
 * 2021 = T3+C1+M1+P7+O6+F1